Frederick Salomon Perls (Fritz Perls), his wife Laura, Paul Goodman, and others founded the Gestalt School of Psychotherapy.

 Laura Perls survived her husband by 20 years.
 She was the mainstay of the Gestalt therapy movement and headed Gestalt Therapy Institute in New York City for almost 40 years.
 Laura Perls died of complications from a thyroid condition in July 1990 in Pforzheim, West Germany.
 She was an unacknowledged contributor to the early books by her husband that formulated the approach.

-Writings by Fritz Perls
+Writings by Frederick Salomon Perls

 - Ego, Hunger and Aggression: A Revision of Freud’s Theory and Method, Knox (Durban, South Africa), 1945, revised edition published as Ego, Hunger, and Aggression: The Beginning of Gestalt Theory, Vintage, 1969.